KyleJamesKilty/QuordleSolver/README.md

 Later on in the game- once some of the words have been guessed:
 "boony" = [1,0,1,0,1] // Boony is no longer a potential guess for game 1 or game 3.
+Is still a viable guess for game 2 or 4.
+One duplicate is constant.